What are the Retreats like?

 Do I need to register for residential retreats?

 Yes.
-All who wish to attend the residential retreats should register with their name, address, phone numbers and contact details.
+All who wish to attend the residential retreats should register online with their name, address, phone numbers and contact details.

 When do I have to register?

-Do you have a bookshop?
+Do you have a bookstall?

 Yes.
 You can buy the Bible, prayer books, rosary, CDs, notebooks, pens, religious articles from our bookshop.
+Please bring cash, as card payment cannot be processed in the Abbey.